-A majority of caregivers recognized the health benefits of active transportation, with 12 agreeing that walking or biking to school would be healthy for their student.
-One respondent was neutral regarding the health benefits of walking and biking, and one did not feel that the activities would be healthy for their student (see Figure 9).
+A majority of caregivers recognized the health benefits of active transportation, with 21 agreeing that walking or biking to school would be healthy for their student.
+An additional three were neutral regarding the health benefits of walking and biking, and one did not feel that the activities would be healthy for their student (see Figure 9).

 Figure 9.
-Agree/Disagree: Walking/Biking to/from School is Healthy for my Student, 2022 Caregiver Survey
+Agree/Disagree: Walking/Biking to/from School Is Healthy for My Student, 2022 Caregiver Survey